Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 value of ModeDeclarationGroup.onTransitionValue matches on both sides.

-#@SECTION: 2.
-A ModeDeclarationMapping is applied which identiﬁes the corresponding
+ 2. A ModeDeclarationMapping is applied which identiﬁes the corresponding

 ModeDeclarations.